 Important: You can book tickets online three months in advance.
 If you are planning to visit Auschwitz on your own, I highly recommend doing this at least 2 weeks before your trip, because tickets get booked up quickly and many are bought in bulk ahead of time by group tour operators.

 It is possible to turn up on the day and get a ticket at the office, but I wouldn’t recommend it as you may have to wait several hours, or you may not be permitted entry at all.
-Even in the low season, there were long queues of people here; you really don’t want to risk this if you’re visiting in high season.
+Even in the low season, there were long queues of people here; you really don’t want to risk this if you’re visiting Auschwitz in the high season.

 Good to know: All tickets are timed, so it’s important that you turn up at the time you booked, or you will not be allowed entry.
 I actually recommend getting to the camps at least half an hour before the time on your ticket.
-You will need time to negotiate the crowds outside, to clear security, and to collect your headset if you booked a tour.
+You will need time to negotiate the crowds outside, clear security, and collect your headset if you booked a tour.

 If your ticket doesn’t include a tour – but you decide on the day that you would like one – just go to the Visitor Centre, which is located opposite the bus stop.